DorotaSzota/PriceNegotiationApp/README.md

 	- Add update endpoint in the ProductCatalogueService
 	- Add Authorization
-	- Make PriceNegotiationMappingProfile a bit more tidy :)

 	- Logs are optional in this project, might as well be opted out in Services and Program.cs